 According to some blade enthusiasts, “carbon steel is softer and tougher.
 It can be sharpened more easily and the edge can be recovered quickly partially because you are just re-aligning it to an extent.
 It responds to steeling (like, with a steel) like a kitchen knife if it isn't too hard.
 It will take a fine edge.”10

 Stainless steel straight razor blades have a large volume of carbides at the same hardness as carbon steel because they are high-alloy steels.
 However, they are more difficult to hone and strop because they are too hard due to the size of carbide clusters.
+Naked Armor's stainless steel straight razors are best maintained with a professional honing service.

 The excess chromium on stainless steel ties with the carbide, making the blade achieve hardness above 60 HRC.
 As a result, this straight razor blade is harder to work on a honing stone and a leather strop.